Rules¶

 8 · math_delimiters_inline¶

 Replace the verbose LaTeX2e inline math delimiters with the short dollar form.
-Display delimiter style is handled separately by Rule 18 so users can weight it independently.
+Display delimiter style is handled separately by Rules 9 and 10 so users can weight each preference independently.

 Comment lines and verbatim starts are skipped.